 General Manager: Howard Platts

-Group Training Officer, CAGE Greater Nottingham, that seeks to fill the skills gap in the construction industry, promote construction as a career to schools and colleges whilst supporting its’ own members to continually up-skill their workforce.
+Group Training Officer, Action for Construction, that seeks to fill the skills gap in the construction industry, promote construction as a career to schools and colleges whilst supporting its’ own members to continually up-skill their workforce.
 Previously managed Action Trust and Spark Challenge which supported homeless people into employment, and Chief Executive of NECTA, a construction training company providing vocational training to disadvantaged young people.
 Before moving into social enterprise he held senior finance and general management positions, mainly, in the engineering sector.